Skip to main content

 My clinical efforts are focused on gender-affirming care and HIV prevention and treatment.
 I am the associate medical director for the Infectious Diseases Practice, where I provide comprehensive primary care for people living with and affected by HIV.
 I am also a co-investigator on numerous clinical trials focused on cutting-edge HIV treatment and prevention efforts.

 In 2017, I led efforts to initiate a gender-affirming transgender health program within the ID Practice.
-With a multidisciplinary team of professionals, the program offers gender-affirming hormone treatments, mental health support, case management, HIV treatment and prevention, and primary care for transgender and gender non-binary individuals.
+With a multidisciplinary team of professionals, the program offers gender-affirming hormone treatments, mental health support, case management, HIV treatment and prevention, and primary care for transgender and gender diverse individuals.
 The program focuses on achieving wellness and gender affirmation goals through hormone therapy, surgery referrals, and primary medical care.
 Offering high-quality, guideline-based gender affirming care has been among the most rewarding aspects of my clinical career.

 Courses

-• Health Equity and Social Justice I
+• Healing, Humanism, and Health Equity I

-• Health Equity and Social Justice II
+• Healing, Humanism, and Health Equity II